Lighting the Way for BRIGHT: Reproducible Baselines with Anserini, Pyserini, and RankLLM: Introduction

 \section{Introduction}

-The growing use of large language models (LLMs) and retrieval-augmented generation (RAG)~\cite{lewis2020retrieval, ram2023context} is transforming the role of information retrieval.
-In RAG, LLMs use retrieved documents as context to produce more accurate and grounded responses.
+The growing use of large language models (LLMs) and retrieval-augmented generation (RAG)~\cite{lewis2020retrieval, ram2023context, rag_survey} is transforming the role of information retrieval.
+In RAG, an LLM conditions on retrieved documents to generate more accurate and grounded responses, leveraging both proprietary and publicly available data.
 The BRIGHT benchmark~\cite{bright} was developed to evaluate retrieval systems specifically for this application, focusing on their ability to handle the complex, reasoning-intensive queries often found in user prompts.

 To facilitate further research with the BRIGHT benchmark, we have integrated reproducible baselines into two popular information retrieval (IR) toolkits, Anserini~\cite{anserini, anserini2} and Pyserini~\cite{pyserini}, for convenient first-stage retrieval.
-The baselines we incorporate include BM25~\cite{bm25}, a classic lexical retrieval algorithm; BGE-large-en-v1.5~\cite{bge}, a representative model for dense retrieval; and SPLADE-v3~\cite{spladev3}, a representative model for learned sparse retrieval.

-Additionally, we have incorporated BRIGHT into RankLLM~\cite{rankllm}, a widely-used Python package for second-stage reranking with LLMs.
-This integration is particularly valuable given that LLM-based rerankers, such as those demonstrated in previous work~\cite{LRL, RankGPT, rankzephyr, first}, have shown to provide significant improvements in retrieval effectiveness.
-We also discuss some of our findings about BRIGHT during this process.
+The baselines we incorporate include BM25~\cite{bm25}, a classic lexical retrieval algorithm, and BGE-large-en-v1.5~\cite{bge}, a representative dense retrieval model, both from the original BRIGHT work.
+We also include SPLADE-v3~\cite{spladev3}, a representative model for learned sparse retrieval.
+Finally, we include Diver-Retriever-4B~\cite{diver} and Reason-Embed-4B~\cite{reasonembed}, two of the top-performing reasoning-aware retrievers on the BRIGHT leaderboard.
+Additionally, we have incorporated BRIGHT into RankLLM~\cite{rankllm}, a widely used Python package for second-stage reranking with LLMs, which has been shown to provide significant improvements in retrieval effectiveness~\cite{LRL, RankGPT, rankzephyr, first}.

-In our efforts to establish these baselines, we find that the BM25 results reported in the original BRIGHT paper~\cite{bright} differ from what we obtained initially using Anserini and Pyserini.
-This is because for BM25 retrieval, by default, Anserini uses bag-of-words to generate sparse query vectors, i.e., the weight of each token in the query vector is the number of times the token appears in the query, whereas the implementation used by the BRIGHT paper applies the BM25 scoring algorithm to each query token to obtain token weights.
-In both cases, similarity scores are the inner product between the query and document vectors.
-For simplicity, we refer to the former approach as ``bag-of-words'' and the latter as ``query-side BM25''.
-Traditionally, BM25 is not applied to the query~\cite{robertson1995Okapi, robertson1996okapi, bm25}, but it may be time to reconsider this as on average, query-side BM25 achieves better results than bag-of-words for BRIGHT.
+In establishing these baselines, we find that the BM25 results reported in the original BRIGHT paper~\cite{bright} differ from what we obtained initially using Anserini and Pyserini.
+Like Lucene~\cite{lucene}, by default, Anserini uses bag-of-words (BoW) to generate sparse query vectors, whereas the implementation used by the BRIGHT paper applies the BM25 scoring algorithm to each query token to obtain token weights, a variant we refer to as ``query-side BM25'' (BM25Q).